nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        First doctor has `Pediatrician` tag.
 Tag can be added using the following command: `tag -a 1 t/Pediatrician`.

     2. Test case: `tag -d 1 t/Pediatrician`<br>
        Expected: First doctor's `Pediatrician` tag is deleted.
-Details of the edited contact are shown in the status message.
+Details of the edited patient are shown in the status message.

     3. Test case: `tag -d 1 t/Osteopath`<br>
        Expected: No tag is deleted from the doctor.
-Response box displays error message: "The tag does not exist."
+Error details are shown in the status message.

     4. Test case: `tag -d 1 t/`<br>
        Expected: No tag is deleted from the doctor.
-Response box displays error message: "A tag must be provided."
+Error details are shown in the status message.

     5. Test case: `tag -d 0 t/Pediatrician`<br>
        Expected: No tag is deleted from any doctor.
-Response box displays error message: "Invalid command format! ..."
+Error details are shown in the status message.

     6. Other incorrect tag commands to try: `tag`, `tag -d t/`, `tag -d x t/`, `tag -e`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous test case.